I purchased this framed fabric wall art with shaker pegs at the thrift shop this week for $6.

 The *Old Sign Stencils SKI Lodge stencil fit the fabric rectangle perfectly.

 I centered the stencil on the fabric rectangle, taped it down with blue painter's tape, and pounced on the words using Fusion Mineral Paint Champlain.
+After the stenciling was dry, I pounced on a second coat of paint. (the first coat soaked in a bit.)

 All prices on the Old Sign Stencils's website are listed in Canadian currency.
 A handy currency conversion link is provided for your convenience.